zwong91/open-r1/README.md

     --output-dir $OUTPUT_DIR
 ```

-For models which require sharding across GPUs, use tensor parallel and run:
+For large models which require sharding across GPUs, use _tensor parallel_ and run:

 ```shell
 NUM_GPUS=8